Lots of ‘cool science’ at Bates spurred by federal program

 “This grant lets the students undertake research at a much higher level than they could otherwise do,” she said, according to a statement released by the college.

-Over the past five years, the INBRE program has helped to achieve a 65% increase in the number of science majors at its participating institutions.
+Over the past five years, the INBRE program has helped to achieve a 65 percent increase in the number of science majors at its participating institutions.

 It found nearly nine of 10 INBRE graduates have gone on to pursue advanced degrees, and one in five is employed in Maine in a wide range of science-, technology- and health-related careers.